jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (2) Subsection (1) of this section does not apply to a student if the establishment (or governing body) is satisfied on reasonable grounds that the student is a domestic student.

 ### 236C Fees for domestic students must not exceed maximums set in conditions of funding
-A registered private training establishment that receives funding under section 159ZC must not fix, in relation to domestic students, a fee (or a fee of a particular kind) that exceeds any maximum specified in a condition imposed under section 159ZD(2) as being the maximum fee (or fee of that kind) that can be charged to a domestic student.
+A registered private training establishment that receives funding under section 159YA or 159ZC must not fix, in relation to domestic students, a fee (or a fee of a particular kind) that exceeds any maximum specified in a condition imposed under section 159YC or 159ZD(2) (whichever is applicable) as being the maximum fee (or fee of that kind) that can be charged to a domestic student.

 ### 237 Cancellation of registration
 (1) The Authority may cancel the registration of a registered establishment if it is satisfied on reasonable grounds that—